Set up single sign-on (SSO)

 After setting up SSO, you can exclude specific users from the SSO requirement to allow them to also log in with their HubSpot user account.

-- In the left sidebar menu, click Account Defaults.
+• In the left sidebar menu, click Security > Settings & Activity.

-Please note: the user who selects the Require Single Sign-on to log in checkbox will automatically be added to the excluded users.
+Please note: the user who selects the Require Single Sign-on checkbox will automatically be added to the excluded users.
 It is recommended to exclude at least one user with Super Admin permissions.
-In the event your identity provider is down, they can log in and clear the Require Single Sign-on to log in checkbox to allow all users to log in with their HubSpot accounts.
+In the event your identity provider is down, they can log in and clear the Require Single Sign-on checkbox to allow all users to log in with their HubSpot accounts.

 Instructions for specific identity providers